BinTianqi/OwnDroidDocs/docs/SystemManager.md

 You can view all available timezone ID in OwnDroid

-Turn off [Auto timezone](#Auto timezone) before use this function
+[Auto timezone](#AutoTimezone) should be disabled before use this function

 ## Permission policy

 **[Device owner] [Profile owner]**

-When an app ask for a runtime permission
+Set the default response for future runtime permission requests by applications.

 - Default (Decided by user)
 - Auto grant